 - Under no circumstances can demonstrations present new evidence or case theories.
 Only matters from the existing record should be used.

 - Be particularly careful with PowerPoint slides and how one’s case is expressed; an apparently succinct number of words suitable for a slide presentation may unduly skew a case.
 If a point is complex, then trying to fit it onto a slide is probably unwise.

 - Particularly where PowerPoint slides are concerned, a tribunal’s attention is being split three ways, namely, the hard copy in their hands, the screen and the advocate.

-A well-argued and persuasively presented closing submission, written or oral, can have a huge impact on the result of the case.
+A well-argued and persuasively presented closing submission, written or oral, can have a huge impact on the result of a case.
 It can force tribunals to review anew the evidence and the law, and to reconsider provisional views that they may have formed.
 It can guide tribunals to critical pieces of the evidentiary record and contrast evidence of witnesses and documents to prove individual points.
 It can distil tricky legal issues in a compelling and persuasive way.
 Consequently, it can provide the ultimate reference point to the writing of the award, and its presentation and content is therefore critical.
-Above all, though it is the moment for the lead advocate, in particular, to decide what is their best case from the existing record, to make it well, and make it succinctly.
+Above all, though, it is the moment for the lead advocate, in particular, to decide what is the best case from the existing record, to make it well and to make it succinctly.
 This is the apogee of the art of the advocate.